LTMezzari/LTMezzari/README.md

 #
 ### A bit of what I do here...

-What you will find here:
+What you will find:

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LTMezzari&theme=dark)

-Here is one my libraries on witch you will find me working:
+Here is one my libraries where you will find me working:

 [![Kotlin Network](https://github-readme-stats.vercel.app/api/pin/?username=LTMezzari&repo=kotlin-network&theme=dark)](https://github.com/LTMezzari/kotlin-network)